jensen/csshard-notes/README.md

 </div>
 ```

 The 12 column grid became popular because of the number of configuration options it provides.
-In the above exmaple we start with a full width navigation bar.
+In the above example we start with a full width navigation bar.
 We split our main window into 2 columns.
 The sidebar and the main content.
 Finally we have a footer that provides 3 equally sized columns of content.

 ### Learn Flexbox

 CSS is not easy.
 It's also improving at a pretty steady rate.
 We are limited by what browsers will implement.
 It is important to get in the habit of consistetly reviewing the new features of CSS and spending the time to learn them.

 [Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout) is well supported and it solves a problem that developers have dealt with for many years.
 It would be irresponsible to try and teach Flexbox before going through the foundation of CSS.

 There is also an official grid implementation that does not have the same level of browser support as Flexbox.
 I don't think the question is 'Should I learn flexbox or should I learn grid?'.
 Learn both and use the one that makes sense for your layout.